-The Very Best Technology For LASIK Laser Eye Surgery
+The Very Best Technology for LASIK Laser Eye Surgery

-“The folks at Carl Zeiss Meditec, they recruited some their top optical scientists in order to design the optics of this laser, not only so that the beam could be extremely tightly focused, meaning that the drop off in energy from the interface, impact point, the drop off is very, very steep, meaning that there is very little eradiation of the surrounding tissue that would produce heat.
+“The folks at Carl Zeiss Meditec recruited some of their top optical scientists in order to design the optics of this laser, not only so that the beam could be extremely tightly focused so that the drop-off in energy from the interface impact point, is very, very steep, meaning that there is very little eradication of the surrounding tissue that would produce heat.
 But also they designed a beam path which means that the energy transfer from the head of the laser all the way to the cornea of the patient is very efficient.”

 The Zeiss MEL 90 excimer laser was developed by a team of Laser Eye Surgery experts, including Professor Dan Reinstein to meet the needs for modern refractive surgery.
 The MEL90 offers incredibly accurate and auto-stabilised delivery, along with the fastest responses of any laser, and cutting-edge eye-tracking technology, without the need for constant calibration.

 Professor Reinstein also helped to develop the Artemis Insight 100 – the most accurate corneal scanner in the world.
 This impressive piece of technology was born out of Prof. Reinstein’s theory that ultrasound could be used to scan the surface of the cornea.
 For this reason, London Vision Clinic was the first Laser Eye Surgery clinic in the whole world to use